Verizon Privacy Office

 We also obtain contact information and other marketing lead information from third parties, website “refer-a-friend” options or social media platforms and may combine it with information we have to contact you or direct Verizon's marketing offers to you.Information collected on Verizon websites and apps

-When you use Verizon websites and apps, information is collected about your device and your visit including browsing, searching and buying activity as you interact with our sites and apps; IP address; mobile telephone, device numbers and identifiers; account information; web addresses of the sites you come from and go to next; and information about your connection, including your device's browser, operating system, platform type and Internet connection speed.
-We use this information for operational, performance measurement and other business purposes; and to help us deliver more relevant Verizon marketing messages on our websites, on non-Verizon websites, by our representatives, via mail and email, or via other Verizon services or devices.
-This information is also used to tailor the content you see, manage the frequency with which you see an advertisement, tailor advertisements to better match your interests and understand the effectiveness of our advertising.
-We also may use this information to assess the effectiveness of our sites and to help you should you request help with navigation problems on our sites.
+We collect information about your device, connection and interactions with Verizon websites and apps.
+This includes information about your visit such as: IP address, mobile phone number, device numbers and identifiers; account information; web addresses of the sites you come from and go to next; screen records; device browser, operating system, platform type, connection speed and other attributes; and browsing, searching and buying activities.
+We use this information for operational, performance measurement and other business purposes including detecting and preventing fraud; and to help us deliver more relevant Verizon marketing messages on our websites, on non-Verizon websites, by our representatives, via mail and email, or via other Verizon services or devices.
+This information may also be used to tailor the content and advertising you see, manage the frequency with which you see ads, understand advertising effectiveness, assess the effectiveness of our sites, and respond to requests about navigation issues on our sites.

-Certain Verizon vendors may place and read cookies on our sites to help us deliver Verizon marketing messages as described above.
-We require that these vendors provide consumers with the ability to opt out of their use of information for these purposes.
+Verizon vendors may place and read cookies on our sites to help us deliver Verizon marketing messages as described above.
+We require these vendors to provide you with the ability to opt out of their use of information for these purposes.
 When information is used to deliver Verizon marketing messages on non-Verizon sites, in accordance with industry self-regulatory principles, you should see this icon in or around the Verizon ads.
-Clicking on this icon provides information about the companies and data practices that were used to deliver the ad and also describes how you may opt out of this type of advertising program.
-You can find out more about choices you have in the "How to limit the sharing and use of your information" section below.Information you provide
+When you click on this icon, you should see information about the companies and data practices used to deliver the ad and instructions for opting out of interest-based advertising.
+To find out more about choices you have, you can visit the "How to limit the sharing and use of your information" section below.Information you provide

 When you contact us for information or when you enter a Verizon-sponsored or affiliated contest, sweepstakes or promotion, we may use the information you supply to provide you with information about Verizon services, programs and offerings.
 Certain promotions may require that we disclose information such as contest winners or provide information for prize fulfillment, and as required by law or permitted by the promotion’s official rules.
 Information you provide on our websites about your preferred location and other preferences may be used to provide you with more relevant product recommendations, services and special offers.

-We also collect information from you when you participate in surveys or provide other feedback to us regarding our products or services, when you register to receive news or public policy updates, or when you apply for a job with or a grant from Verizon.
-We use this information only for the purpose for which you provide it.
+We also collect information from you when you participate in surveys or provide other feedback to us regarding our products or services, when you register to access our content, receive news or policy updates, or when you apply for a job with or a grant from Verizon.
+We use this information for the purpose for which you provide it.

 Verizon may send you emails about your account or about products, services, and promotions that may be of interest to you.
 We may collect information when you open these emails or click on links within the emails.
 This information is used to personalize the content of the emails themselves and make future communications and marketing more interesting to you.
 Please note that Verizon will not ask you to send sensitive personal or account information via email.Additional information for Verizon Wireless customers